--That life's greatest joy is to change your life through novel experience.
+-That life's greatest joy is letting a big surprise change you.

--That you don’t have to travel to Africa to have a transformative experience.
-You can open your world by visiting a new city in your own backyard or even by reading a book.
+-That you don’t have to travel to somewhere exotic to have a transformative experience.

--That handwritten notes sent in the mail, please and thank you are the first steps to changing the world.
+-That handwritten notes, please and thank you are the first steps to changing the world.

--In big, rambunctious families.
-And solitude.
+-In big, loud, rambunctious families.
+And absolute solitude.
 Both are vital.

--That courage means feeling terrified and doing it anyway.
+-In courage; feeling terrified and doing it anyway..